gta5-map/Social-Club-API-cheat-sheet/README.md

   * `password="<SOCIALCLUB_PASS>"`
   * `__RequestVerificationToken="<STORED_RVT>"`
 3. Since now the cookie file has a authentication cookie, you can start parsing the informations you need.

+### 2.3.
+Example parser application

+I just pushed a example parser written in PHP to GitHub, so you can take a look how to actually set up the requests.

+You can find the repository here: [gta5-map/SocialClub-example-parser](https://github.com/gta5-map/SocialClub-example-parser)

 ## 3. Player statistics